cheapjack/LabFromAChip/docs/GettingStarted.md

 Warning: This project takes time!

-You now have a genuine foldscope kit with some extras to help you experiment in DIY microfluidics.
+You now have a genuine foldscope classroom kit with some extras to help you experiment in DIY microfluidics with the PDMS silicon provided in the pouches labelled `A` & `B`

+These extras include the Lab From A Chip instruction booklet to help with the microfluidic elements of the kit for viewing the included live algae samples.
+Once you receive your kit open it up and make sure your algae sample gets lots of light to help keep them alive!

 ## Preperation: Foldscope Assembly & Testing ⚙️

-The first thing to do is to assemble your Foldscope.
+The first thing to do is to assemble and get used to using your Foldscope.
 This takes some practice to get everything assembled and be comfortable viewing something.

 Fully fold out the included colour cardboard net; this contains all the foldscope components that you 'pop' out of the net and fold together with the magnetic lens couplers and lenses in the bubble wrap envelope.
 Unfold the instruction booklet and read both sides and follow the instructions to make your foldscope.

 There is an [online user guide](https://www.foldscope.com/user-guide) and [series of tutorials](https://www.foldscope.com/tutorials) on the official Foldscope website and their YouTube channel especially is super helpful.

+It takes time to get consistent images with your phone which is what we are aiming for so you can share your images and keep a record of your experiments.
+You need to practice.
+Once you get used to it you can make a really simple 'Quickstart Minimal Build described below if you're swapping between lots of different slides.

+### Reference Glass Slide

-We've included a ready made glass microscope slide for you to 'test' your foldscope so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI) to help you test the microscope.
+We've included a ready made glass microscope slide in the plastic bag inside the foldscope kit.
+Use this to 'test' your foldscope build and focussing skills so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI) to help you test the microscope.
 The slides are labelled and the sample is randomly chosen from an amateur biologist's collection, typical of the slides you might find in a beginners or children's microscope kit, but ready to view and some of them even stained to help you see the structures.
 If you can resolve a clear image of this slide and take a picture on your smartphone camera then you are ready to start making your own slides with PDMS moulds.

+You'll find you need some effort to insert the slide into the frame - but the elasticity of the coated paper of the 'scope can stretch to accommodate - it's good to loosen it in this way so that when you insert your custom slide you won't damage your sample or PDMS slab

+We've also included a reuseable glass slide for your PDMS work - again inside the clear plastic bag in the foldscope kit but you can experiment with the paper slides included also.

 ## 📲
 ## Phone Viewing